ALLERGENIC AND ANNUAL POLLEN INTEGRAL

 Limitations

-It is a quantitative indicator describing a phenomenon in which qualitative aspects are also of fundamental importance.
+it is a quantitative indicator that describes a phenomenon in which qualitative aspects are also fundamental.
 The spatial and temporal coverage of the indicator is limited.

 Further actions

-Activation of new monitoring stations until at least one is established in each provincial capital.
+Activation of new monitoring stations until there is at least one for each provincial capital.

 Data source